 Governments and organizations like the United Nations have been implementing sustainable food systems.
-Although improvement has been made towards sustainable food systems, continued steps are needed to ensure food security for all while minimizing adverse environmental and societal impacts.
+Although improvement has been made towards sustainable food systems like can you freeze potatoes, continued steps are needed to ensure food security for all while minimizing adverse environmental and societal impacts.

 - Examples of Sustainable Food Systems

 Below are some examples of sustainable food systems;

 As the word implies, urban agriculture is the practice of farming in urban areas.
 In most cases, food crops are grown instead of cash crops.
 Food crops refer to crops locally for food and not for sale; cash crops refer to crops specially planted for purchase.

 Urban farming illustrates sustainable food systems as it does not employ pesticides to control pests.
 Instead, it uses natural processes such as mulching to manage the weeds.
 Urban agriculture also optimizes the land available via farming methods such as vertical farming.

 Community-supported agriculture (CSA) is a sustainable food method where growers market straight to their customers.
 In this model, customers purchase an allocation of the yield in advance and receive regular deliveries of fresh produce throughout the growing season.
 The CSA model enables sustainable farming and permits farmers to secure a product market while supplying customers with fresh, organic produce.

 Another illustration of a sustainable food system is agroforestry.
 Agroforestry is the farming of produce concurrently with trees.
 This farming method is vital as it enables food diversification by boosting soil fertility.

 Growing trees together with crops is helpful, particularly in preventing soil erosion and retaining soil humidity.
 This is necessary as all the nutrients plants need to grow in the topsoil.